spritesheet.py

 This class handles loading sprite sheets with alpha support and provides

-multiple methods for extracting individual sprites or sprite sequences.
+multiple methods for extracting individual sprites or sprite sequences,

 Attributes: